 - Herbs, Native Plants, Perennials, Poisonous Plants, Wildflowers

 Pokeweed is a native herbaceous perennial in the Phytolaccaceae family that may grow 6 to 10 feet high.
 The leaves are bright green, fragrant when crushed and the stems are attractive reddish purple color.
 The leaves are alternate with a smooth margin.
 White blooms first mature in early summer and continue into early fall.
-Can be weedy because it naturalizes in the landscape and self seeds easily.
+Can be weedy because it naturalizes in the landscape and self-seeds easily.
 Dark blue-black, purple berries mature in the late summer to fall and attract birds.
 Tolerates rabbits.
-No know insect or disease problems.

 Regions: Mountains, Piedmont, Coastal Plain

 Wildlife Value: Fruits are eaten by songbirds, small mammals, raccoons, opossums, foxes, and black bears.
 Songbirds, mourning doves, and small mammals eat the seeds.
 Polkweed is moderately deer resistant.

 Insects, Diseases or Other Plant Problems: Susceptible to mosaic virus.
 No known insect or disease problems.

 - 4-8 ft.

 - 5-12 in. broad, lance-shaped green leaves with reddish stems; tapers at both ends; strong odor when crushed